apache/gravitino/docs/manage-relational-metadata-using-gravitino.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page introduces how to manage relational metadata by Gravitino, relational metadata refers to relational catalog, schema, table and partitions.
+This page introduces how to manage relational metadata by Apache Gravitino, relational metadata refers to relational catalog, schema, table and partitions.
 Through Gravitino, you can create, edit, and delete relational metadata via unified REST APIs or Java client.